President and Chief Executive Officer

 Northeast Regional Director

 Prior to joining MedShare, Jason served as a Project Manager with the Enterprise Innovation Institute and part of EI2’s team of Community Innovation Specialists (CIS).
-The CIS team partnered with communities to implement creative approaches to economic development, fostering public engagement and involvement, supporting entrepreneurs and small businesses, and supporting foundations and nonprofit organizations.
+The CIS team partnered with communities across Georgia to implement creative approaches to economic development, foster public engagement, support entrepreneurs and small businesses, and support foundations and nonprofit organizations.
 Prior to joining Georgia Tech, Jason worked at Market Street Services, an economic development consulting firm, and with the Atlanta Community Food Bank.

 He resides in the Atlanta area with his wife and three rambunctious boys.
 He holds a bachelor’s degree in Anthropology from the University of Massachusetts and a master’s degree in City and Regional Planning from the Georgia Institute of Technology.